Structured Financing in India

 In Conclusion

-As India’s economy becomes more mature, so will its demand for sophisticated financing instruments.
-Structured financing is just no longer for big corporates, it’s now available to mid-cap companies, startups, and even niche sectors like healthcare, infrastructure, and renewable energy.
+As India’s economy is booming, so will its demand for sophisticated financing instruments.
+Hence, structured financing is no longer just for big corporations.
+It’s now available to mid-cap companies, startups, and even niche sectors like healthcare, tech giants, infrastructure, and renewable energy.